hd2zm/hd2zm.github.io/_project/Used-Cars-Cost-Predictor.md

 ### Results
 Using OLS to remove features with high P-values and cross validation to determine the best linear model, I was able to achieve a linear model with an adjusted test R^2 of 0.87.
 This linear model included all features except for Foreign (a big surprise in my findings, as foreign cars are popular), Popular Color, Make_Fiat, Make_Mitsubishi, and Make_Smart (the latter 3 are dummy variables from my Make feature.
 So this shows that the cost is not impacted if a car is a Fiat, Mitsubishi, or Smart).

+I was surprised to find that the model found age, miles, and age x miles important features to include.
+My model may have a bit of multicollinearity, but it has a high R^2 regardless.

 The root mean squared error (RMSE) of this model is $3,465.88.
 So whatever prediction my model makes, it will be off by $3,465.88.

 I was pleased with this R^2, but wondered if I could make this model better.
-I manually removed the features above, and was wondering if there were other features that needed to be penalized.
+Were there other features that needed to be penalized?
+Am I removing the correct features?
 I used cross validation and ran both a Ridge and Lasso Regression models to see if adding a penalty term improved my model.

 ![image]({{site.url}}/images/projects/used-cars/Regression_Comparision_Table.png)

-Despite the penalities, both ridge and lasso didn't improve my model significantly.
+Despite the penalities, both ridge and lasso didn't improve my model.
 So my linear model was the best of the three.

 ### Checking for Homoscedasticity
 While I was pleased with my model, I wanted to check if my model was homoscedastic.
 In other words, the random variables of my model had the same finite variance.
 If there was a pattern in the residuals of my model, then the error variance changes proportionally with a factor.
-This factor might be a missing variable I forgot to include in my model, or a sign that linear regression may not be the best model.
+This factor might be a missing feature I forgot to include in my model, or a sign that linear regression may not be the best model.
 Below is a residual plot of my data.

 ![image]({{site.url}}/images/projects/used-cars/Residual_Plot.png)